4 easy ways to put users at the center of your Confluence and Jira Service Management sites

 These downfalls highlight the fact that merely creating and storing information in a tool like Confluence or JSM is not enough to deliver its full potential to users.
 To truly make the most of them, the experience needs to be engaging, clear and actionable for the intended audience.

-To help you get there, I’m sharing four simple ways to design around your users when building with Refined for Confluence and JSM.
-Watch as I explain it below or read on for a summary of the takeaways.
+To help you get there, I’m sharing four simple ways to design around your users when building with Refined Sites for Confluence and JSM.
+Watch as Maria explains it below or read on for a summary of the takeaways.

 1. Highlight what matters most to users on custom landing pages